KunyiE1/sTopMG-master/README.md

-# TopPIC: TOP-Down Mass Spectrometry Based Proteoform Identification and Characterization
+# sTopMG
+sTopMG is implemented by changing original topmg which is included in TopPIC.

-For manual and reference, please visit https://www.toppic.org/software/toppic/
+For further information and detailed manual, please visit https://www.toppic.org/software/toppic/

 ## System requirements